australia outback

 In my opinion it is so hard to imagine what life was like for the early explorers and pioneers in this harsh and remote land.
 Much has changed, however, making a living out there is not easy, even today.
 But, most people love the Outback, and can't imagine to live somewhere else.
 Living in the wonderful nature makes up for all the hardship.

-Anyway, when you travel Queensland, don't miss this outstanding museum.
+Anyway, when you travel to Longreach, don't miss this outstanding museum.
 It's one of the "must see" tips in Outback Queensland.
 It will give you great understanding of the Australian Outback.

 The museum with its futuristic look was built from timber, stone and corrugated iron.
 It was opened by Her Majesty Queen Elizabeth II, on 29 April, 1988.